Manoruchan/discord.js-voice-channel-manager/README.md

 # Note

-Method findCh will get a topic of channels.
+Method findCh will find a topic of channels.